 There are two basic approaches for building p2p systems for efficiently locating data.
 In structured p2p systems, data items are assigned to specific peers using some form of distributed hashing.
 Locating peers with matching data is then guaranteed to take place by visiting a bounded number of peers, normally logarithmic to the total number of peers in the system.
 In unstructured p2p systems, there is no assumption about the placement of data items.
-New nodes connect to some other nodes in the p2p system randomly.
-When compared with structured p2p systems, unstructured p2p systems usually provide no guarantees for search performance but do not suffer from the cost induced from maintaining the structure and from load balancing procedures necessary in structured p2p systems.
+New nodes connect to some other nodes in the p2p systems usually provide no guarantees for search performance but do not suffer from the cost induced from maintaining the structure and from load balancing procedures necessary in structured p2p systems.

 In this paper, we focus on the problem of replication in unstructured p2p systems.
 Replication improves the performance of search as well as data availability.
 Availability issues are especially critical in p2p systems, since peers leave the system very often, thus making their data unavailable.

-Previous work on the topic [1, 8] has shown that optimal (with respect to search performance) replication is achieved when the number of copies per data item is proportional to the square root of their popularity.
-In this paper, we propose a new practical strategy for achieving square root replication called pull-then-push replication (PtP).
+Previous work on the topic [1,2] showed that optimal (with respect to search performance) replication is achieved when the number of copies per data item is proportional to the square root of their popularity.
+Here, we propose a new practical strategy for achieving square root replication called pull-then-push replication (PtP).
 With PtP replication, after a successful search for a data item, the node that posed the query enters a replicate-push phase during which it pushes copies of the item to its neighbors.